The Tanzania RCP Mental Wellness Initiative

 Share your learned and lived experience with mothers, fathers, students, teachers and community leaders.

-The Mental Wellness Initiative is a cornerstone element of the Tanzania Reaching Children’s Potential Program (RCP) in providing behavioral, emotional and psychosocial support to parents and the wider community, with the end goal of improving the health, development and vitality of children.
-An expanding goal is to optimize women’s mental health and protection from violence; thereby elevating their dignity, security, family cohesiveness, educational opportunities, earning capacity, lifestyle choices and overall social status.
+The Mental Wellness Initiative is a cornerstone element of the Tanzania Reaching Children’s Potential Program (RCP) in providing behavioral, emotional and psychosocial support to parents and the wider community.
+It is a holistic approach to brain health and the chronic conditions affecting mental well-being with the end goal of preserving the health, development and long-term vitality of children.
 Service work targets depression, anxiety and trauma; widespread gender-based violence (GBV); teen and adult alcohol abuse; and suicidal ideation.
+As the family’s primary caregivers, vulnerable women are identified to receive compassionate and accessible services, including protection from violence; thereby elevating their dignity, security, family cohesiveness, educational opportunities, earning capacity, lifestyle choices, social status, and unique role in stabilizing the wider community.
+The RCP Mental Wellness Initiative addresses the most widespread needs.

 Read about the development of the Reaching Children’s Potential Mental Wellness Initiative on our blog.